planetscale/deploy-deploy-request-action/readme.md

 ## Prerequisites

-Before you can use this Action, you'll need to configure a service token that has permissions to create branches on your database.
+Before you can use this Action, you'll need to configure a service token that has permission to create branches on your database.
 Refer to our docs for more details on [how to create a service token](https://planetscale.com/docs/concepts/service-tokens).
 Once the service token has been created, the following repository secrets must be set:

 - `PLANETSCALE_SERVICE_TOKEN_ID`
 - `PLANETSCALE_SERVICE_TOKEN`